nus-cs2103-AY2021S2/tp/docs/developerGuide/testing/testing.md

 1. What: Remove a tag from all contacts in the application.<br>
 Command: `edit --remove -t year4`<br>
-Expected Message: `Removed tag from:...`
+Expected Message: `Removed tag from: ...`

 ### List command